-The first thing to understand is that as far your computer is concerned, an ID card printer is just a regular printer, like any ink-jet or laser jet printer.
+The first thing to understand is that as far as your computer is concerned, an ID card printer is just a regular printer, like any ink-jet or laser jet printer.
 Your computer can't tell the difference between them.
-You can open any software in your computer and print to your ID card printer.
+You can open any software on your computer and print to your ID card printer.
 For your computer, the only difference is the output dimensions.
 The plastic ID card (or CR80 format) dimensions are 3.375" x 2.125" (85.6 mm x 54 mm) and that's how your computer sees the output.
 It will print whatever you send to the printer in that format.

 Your ID card ribbon provides the ink for your printer, but it doesn't work like an ink-jet or laser jet cartridge.
 The ribbons come with a dispenser (that holds the rolls) or just the rolls.
 Around the rolls, you have the ribbon that contains panels of color.
 The ribbons can be quickly identified depending on the type of panels in the roll.
 Example: YMCKO (Yellow, Magenta, Cyan, Black and Overlay) ribbon.
 The Overlay is the transparent panel that covers the whole card and protects the colors.
 Some ribbons don't have the Overlay which means the colors will disappear quite rapidly.

-There are many different ribbons, like KO (Black and Overlay) or YMCKOK (Yellow, Magenta, Cyan, Black, Overlay and Black) for dual-side printers with Black on the second side.
+There are many different ribbons, like KO (Black and Overlay) or YMCKOK (Yellow, Magenta, Cyan, Black, Overlay, and Black) for dual-side printers with Black on the second side.
 For monochrome ribbons like Black or Red, it is just a continuous ribbon of the same color.

 You can't save money on ink because your ribbon has a precise number of prints.
-For example, YMCKO with 250 prints means it has 1250 panels (Yellow, Magenta, Cyan, Black and Overlay – 5 x 250).
+For example, YMCKO with 250 prints means it has 1250 panels (Yellow, Magenta, Cyan, Black, and Overlay – 5 x 250).
 So, your printer will not print more than 250 cards with this ribbon, even if you print only a little logo on your cards.
 Panels go around the second roll and when the first roll is empty you must change the ribbon.
 Since your printer does an edge-to-edge print, take advantage of the printer and print as much as you can.
 You won't be saving ink by printing less on each card!
 It doesn't work like that!

 Tips: Don't reopen the cover unnecessarily after changing the ribbon.
 Every time you open and close the cover, the printer will sync the ribbon and you will lose many panels.
 Open the cover only when the ribbon is empty of you have a card jam.
 This will save money!